 Mud daubers are generally black and yellow with two body sections and long, string-like waists.
 They’re non-aggressive and solitary.
 They don’t live in colonies.
 Like paper wasps, mud daubers are also considered beneficial insects in that they pollinate flowers and prey on other pests.

 Experts in Wasp Control

 We hope you have a better understanding of wasps.
 If you have wasps on your property, contact your local pest control company like United Pest Solutions for expert advice.
-We serve the greater Seattle metropolitan area.
+We serve the greater Bellevue metropolitan area.